 The Indian car market will be receiving a slew of all new products in the coming months, and some of them will be economical models priced from under INR 5 lakh (ex-showroom).
-Following are 5 new cars under 5 lakh that will be launched in India by 2021:
+Following are 5 upcoming budget cars in India 2021 under 5 lakh:

 New Datsun redi-GO facelift

-Among all the cars here, the facelifted Datsun redi-GO will be the first car to be launched in India anytime soon.
+Among all the upcoming budget cars in India 2021, the facelifted Datsun redi-GO will be the first car to be launched in India anytime soon.
 The new Datsun redi-Go's marketing material has leaked, revealing that the car has a thoroughly revised front face with a larger grille, sleeker and bigger L-shaped LED DRLs, LED fog lamps and sleeker headlamps.
 The facelifted car looks much bolder.

 There are very few changes to the sides and rear of the Datsun redi-Go, which include roof rails, snazzier looking wheel caps and a Datsun badge below the mirrors.